ZiRo-/captcha/README.md

 registering the object with SetCustomStore.

 Captchas are created by calling New, which returns the captcha id.
-Their representations, though, are created on-the-fly by calling WriteImage or WriteAudio functions.
+Their representations, though, are created on-the-fly by calling WriteImage.
 Created representations are not stored anywhere, but subsequent calls to these functions with the same id will write the same captcha solution.
 Reload function will create a new different solution for the provided captcha, allowing users to "reload" captcha if they can't solve